getify/foi-lang/formalization-work/Foi-Specification.md

 ### §3.8 The `@`-Call Operator

 Foi has a family of operators that dispatch through user-declared bindings.
 Each operator's behavior against a value is not fixed at the language level; it is delegated to the binding that value was constructed through. `@` is the first and most fundamental member of this family.
-It invokes a **type namespace** — a binding whose name serves as a type identity, a constructor when invoked, and a dispatch target when values constructed through it appear in an operator position.
-A single binding slot — `Maybe`, `IO`, `List`, `Vector` — plays all three roles. `?as Maybe` and `:as Maybe` check namespace identity; `Maybe@x` invokes the namespace's constructor hook; `inst%` (§3.9) dispatches an effector hook on the same namespace.
+It invokes a **type namespace**: a binding whose name serves as a type identity, a constructor when invoked, and a dispatch target when values constructed through it appear in an operator position.
+A single binding slot (e.g., `Maybe`, `IO`, `List`, `Vector`) plays all three roles. `?as Maybe` and `:as Maybe` check namespace identity; `Maybe@x` invokes the namespace's constructor hook; `inst%` (§3.9) dispatches an effector hook on the same namespace.

 The family's operators split by where they read their dispatch target. `@` reads it from the LHS namespace handle directly: `Foo@x` looks up `Foo`'s constructor hook.
-Operators that act on constructed values — `%` in the next section, and eventually others — read the dispatch target from the value itself, which carries a runtime tag identifying its owning type namespace.
+Operators that act on constructed values -- `%` in the next section, and eventually others -- read the dispatch target from the value itself, which carries a runtime tag identifying its owning type namespace.
 Both routes converge on the same rule: the operator's behavior against a value is the behavior the value's type namespace declared for that operator.

 The result is an operator-overloading system that behaves as a typeclass in the ad-hoc-polymorphism sense: a type namespace's set of declared hooks IS the set of operations that admit its instances.
 The namespace is the load-bearing entity; there is no separate class abstraction, no external instance declarations, no orphan installations.
 A hook is well-defined only against the namespace that declared it; a hook is invoked only against values that identify with that namespace.

 The family's operator vocabulary is closed.
-Additional dispatch operators are added only from the existing language operator set — arithmetic, comparison, comprehension, and shape-transform operators are candidates; flow operators (`#>`, `+>`, `<+`), partial-application brackets, and access operators are not.
+Additional dispatch operators are added only from the existing language operator set: arithmetic, comparison, comprehension, and shape-transform operators are candidates; flow operators (`#>`, `+>`, `<+`), partial-application brackets, and access operators are not.
 No user-defined operator symbols, and no changes to an operator's precedence, arity, or operand contract when dispatched through a namespace.
 Each dispatch operator's behavior against namespaced values is a language-level extension of that operator's existing semantics, not a replacement of them.

 `@` is the constructor-side member of the family.
 The symbol `@` is a unary call operator with an optional left-hand callee.
 With a callee, it dispatches a call to that function (subject to an opt-in marker on the function's definition).
 Without a callee, it has nothing to dispatch to, and the operator passes its right-hand value through unchanged.

-This single mechanism underlies both `@`'s call-position use and its value-position use as the unary value-identity function — the latter is the former with the callee slot empty.
+This single mechanism underlies both `@`'s call-position use and its value-position use as the unary value-identity function; the latter is the former with the callee slot empty.

 #### §3.8.1 `@` Used Without a Callee